 Skip to content

-Verja\PropertyGate validates a single scalar value through a filter → validate pipeline.
+Verja\PropertyGate validates a single value through the full four-stage pipeline: converter → null policy → filters → validators.
 It is used internally by Gate's typed methods, but can also be used directly and is the basis for Gate::assert().

 Optional by default